-How headless commerce is moving the ecommerce industry forward
+How headless commerce platforms are moving the ecommerce industry forward

 Approximately 80% of the population shops online and that number is expected to continue increasing.
 Since decisions made by retailers are reliant on consumer behavior, they must be able to adapt to this innovative and constantly changing landscape.